nuxeo/nuxeo-drive/docs/pyside6_migration.md

 - The broad `test_application_qt` integration test is skipped on Windows as a final fallback after repeated native stack overflows.
 Its behavior remains covered on macOS, Linux already excludes it because Qt is unsupported there, and all other Windows Application tests continue to run.
 - QueueManager functional tests passed (85 passed, 1 skipped) without PySide6 disconnect warnings.
 - Python compilation and focused flake8 validation for migration files.
+- Focused GUI coverage runs: 169 unit tests, 34 functional tests, and 236 method-level integration tests passed.
+Stable combined unit and integration data raised `application.py` to 95%, `custom_window.py` to 100%, and `systray.py` to 94%; the remaining systray misses are its non-runtime `TYPE_CHECKING` import and focus-change callback lines covered by the separate functional tests. `Application.__init__`, `_shutdown`, and `init_workflow` each reached 100% statement coverage.
 - Source scan: no executable PyQt6 imports remain under `nxdrive`, `tests`, or `tools`.

 The editor still reports pre-existing typing issues in `folders_dialog.py` and platform-conditional Windows code in `multi_folder_dialog.py`; the PySide6-specific `QDateTime` diagnostic was resolved.